[Last updated 8th November, 2018]

 Apart from altering the gut bacteria environment, they may also positively influence intestinal permeability and reduce unwanted inflammation (20).

 Problem is that the best strains or species of probiotics are not yet known, and neither is the recommended dosage.
+For practical recommendations, see this probiotics for IBS guide.

 Summary: Probiotics are bacteria we eat for health benefits.
 Early evidence indicates they may help improve IBS symptoms, but the best bacterial strain and dosage is not known.